davidpomerenke/ba/readme.md

 be a comparison in which the least advantaged will have the exactly same level of well-being in both scenarios.
-Yet for the theoretical case of a such comparison (unclear why we need it; it is not the case in the above example!) an extension to the Maximin rule has been developed (cf. <span id="ref:RNDsnmRiHk1LE" label="ref:RNDsnmRiHk1LE">\[ref:RNDsnmRiHk1LE\]</span>Rawls 2005, p.
-83): It says that in the case that the least advantaged are at the same level in both scenarios, the second-least advantaged must be regarded.
+Yet for the theoretical case of a such comparison (unclear why we need it; it is not the case in the above example!) an extension to the Maximin rule has been developed (cf. ): It says that in the case that the least advantaged are at the same level in both scenarios, the second-least advantaged must be regarded.
 And if the second-least advantaged are also at the same level, then the third-least advantaged must be regarded, and so on.
 Because it resembles a lexicographical sorting algorithm, the extended rule is called the Leximin rule.
 It is most clearly formulated as a recursive selection function which outputs the better population of two populations whose members are sorted in ascending order according to their well-being: